Identification of graphite with perfect rhombohedral stacking by electronic Raman scattering: Results

 A polarization dependent measurement can also be used to verify that the broad peaks observed in our sample originate from ERS.
 If the incoming excitation laser is linearly polarized, the optical selection rules of the ERS process result in a perpendicular linear polarization of the scattered photons~\cite{Kashuba2012-ae,Riccardi2016-ir,Garcia-Ruiz2019-dp}.
 Fig.~\ref{fig:ers_extracting}b displays the 2D peak alongside the broad ERS response for the 7 and 8 layer regions of our flake.
 Unlike the spectrum in Fig.~\ref{fig:id}e, a polarizer is now positioned in the path of the scattered light, oriented perpendicularly to the polarization of the incoming excitation laser.
-This "crossed polarizer" setup amplifies the visibility of the ERS signal, which becomes $\sim$10\% of the 2D peak intensity, as shown in Fig.~\ref{fig:ers_extracting}b.
+This "crossed polarizer" setup amplifies the relative visibility of the ERS signal, which becomes $\sim$10\% of the 2D peak intensity, as shown in Fig.~\ref{fig:ers_extracting}b.
 Consequently, we can confirm that the broad peaks stem from ERS by comparing measurements from the same location under both crossed and parallel polarizer configurations, as depicted in Fig.~\ref{fig:ers_extracting}c.
 In the parallel configuration, the broad peaks are absent, whereas they are clearly present in the crossed polarizer setup.
-This comparison can also be used to separate the ERS peaks from the phonon peaks~\cite{Kawashima1995-bd,Tan2001-vp} of graphite.
+This comparison can also be used to separate the ERS peaks from the phonon peaks~\cite{Kawashima1995-bd,Tan2001-vp}.
 By performing the same measurement in the crossed and parallel configuration we can subtract the two curves, which leaves us with the ERS signal.
 We attribute the peak exhibiting the lower Raman shift to the $-1 \rightarrow +1$ transition, and the peak at higher shift is identified as the $-2 \rightarrow +2$ process.
-To extract the ERS signal, we first subtract the detector offset from both measurements (890 CCD counts in our instrument) and normalize them to a phonon peak.
-In this example (Fig.~\ref{fig:ers_extracting}c) to the 2D + G peak at 4300 cm$^{-1}$.
+To extract the ERS signal, we first subtract a linear background and normalize to a phonon peak, in this example (Fig.~\ref{fig:ers_extracting}c) to the 2D + G peak at 4300 cm$^{-1}$.
 After this we subtract the two spectra, which leaves us with the ERS signal.
-We fit the resulting ERS peaks by Gaussians to determine the Raman shift of the peaks.
+We fit the resulting ERS peaks by Gaussians to determine their Raman shift.
 The result of this procedure is shown in Fig.~\ref{fig:ers_extracting}c.
-A detailed description of this process can be found in the Supplementary Information and the shared data.
+A detailed description of the fitting process can be found in section S6 of the Supplementary Information and the shared data~\cite{Nemes-Incze_Peter_Topology_in_Nanomaterials_Research_Group2024-kj}.